-Is confidentiality ensured?
+31 | Is confidentiality ensured?

 Arbitration is confidential, and hearings are closed to the public.
-Without consent of the parties, the arbitrators and the staff of a permanent arbitration institution are not entitled to disclose the information that has become known to them during the arbitration.
-An arbitrator cannot be examined as a witness about the information that becomes known to him or her during the arbitration.
+Without the consent of the parties the arbitrators and the staff of permanent arbitration institution are not entitled to disclose the information that has become known to them during the arbitration.
+An arbitrator cannot be examined as a witness about the information that became known to him or her during the arbitration.

-During enforcement or challenging of the arbitral award in state courts, confidentiality is partially undermined, as proceedings in state courts are public.
-A party may request the state court to hold proceedings closed to the public in order to protect confidentiality.
+During enforcement or challenging of the arbitral award in state courts, confidentiality would be partially undercut, as proceedings in state courts are public.
+A party may request the state court to hold proceedings closed to the public To protect confidentiality, but the court may not necessarily grant it without taking into account other factors.